CenturyLinkCloud/PublicKB/Ecosystem Partners/getting-started-with-cohesiveft-vns3-partner-template.md

 1. Adding an Public IP address to an existing or new CenturyLink server
 ![Add Public IP](https://t3n.zendesk.com/attachments/token/kObGC9P2IjP1ate0NexwFNiXz/?name=ip.jpg)

 2. If required, allow incoming traffic for the admin port.
 Warning: Please make sure your VNS3 appliance firewall rules are properly configured to only allow specific source traffic.
 If you do not configure source traffic rules you risk exposing your VNS3 appliance admin port to the entire internet.
-Note: When accessing your CohesiveFT VNS3 virtual appliance for the first time or for any administration, we recommend you connect to your CenturyLink Cloud environment via Client VPN.
+Note: When accessing your Cohesive Networks VNS3 virtual appliance for the first time or for any administration, we recommend you connect to your CenturyLink Cloud environment via Client VPN.
 ![Admin Port Firewall Ports](https://cohesive.net/wp-content/uploads/2015/03/CohesiveNetworks_CL_port8000.png)

 ### Detailed Steps to Deploy Cohesive Networks VNS3 Partner Template